We charge a flat rate of $15 for shipping.

 Although you may not see your PD measurement on your prescription, it will most likely have been recorded at the time of your eye exam.
 Contact the optometrist who issued your prescription and request your PD.
 If for some reason this is not available, see our guide here.

-Multifocals and complicated scripts: We order the lenses from our lab partners in Australian and New Zealand immediately.
+Multi-focals and complicated scripts: We order the lenses from our lab partners in Australian and New Zealand immediately.
 Depending on what is needed this takes three days to two weeks to get to us.
-Once we get your lenses, we aim to ship within 24 hours.
+Once we get your lenses, we aim to ship within four business days.

 Depending on where you live, it can take a couple of days (Australia and New Zealand) or a couple of weeks.
 We use quality companies like DHL, Australia Post, NZ Post and Sendle to get your Dresdens to you as fast as possible.